Iraneus/betamedneed/index.md

 ---
-title: Medical care anytime, anywhere | Medneed
+title: Medical care when & where you need it | Medneed
 layout: home
 description: Medneed empowers users with access to quality medical care when they need it and where they need it.
 You can book and order what you need for quality medical care in a few minutes.
 intro_image: "images/illustrations/doc-pharm.png"